Digga D: Criminal Behaviour Order

 The CBO ban issued to 1011 was condemned by the campaign group Index on Censorship and widely described as entirely unprecedented.
 Digga's lawyer noted that the CBO "gives the police and probation the ability to control and censor his art".
 The Metropolitan Police has since denied it was censorship.
 Det Ch Supt Kevin Southworth said at the time: "When in this instance you see a particular genre of music being used specifically to goad, to incite, to provoke, to inflame, that can only lead to acts of very serious violence being committed, that’s when it becomes a matter for the police.
 We're not in the business of killing anyone's fun, we're not in the business of killing anyone's artistic expression – we are in the business of stopping people being killed."

-While Digga was recalled to prison in 2019 for breaching the conditions of his CBO, Digga was stabbed in the eye, causing him to lose use of the eye.
+While Digga was recalled to prison in 2019 for breaching the conditions of his CBO, Digga was stabbed in the eye, nearly causing him to lose use of the eye.
 He was stabbed with a blade fashioned from a tuna can, according to an official at the Ministry of Justice who was not authorized to publicly discuss the matter and who spoke on the condition of anonymity.
 Goodwin, his lawyer, said that the rapper had been struggling with post-traumatic stress disorder after the attack.

-In March 2020 Digga D pleaded guilty to violent disorder again and breaches of his CBO.
+In March 2020, Digga D pleaded guilty to violent disorder again and breaches of his CBO.
 He was sentenced to two years and 6 months for his role in a machete brawl with rival gang members in front of shoppers in West London.
-Other members of CGM were also charged, including Sav'o, who was sentenced to three years' imprisonment after pleading guilty to violent disorder, possession of an offensive weapon and breaches of a CBO.
+Other members of CGM were also charged, including Sav'o, who was sentenced to three years imprisonment after pleading guilty to violent disorder, possession of an offensive weapon and breaches of a CBO.

+2020: London arrest

-He was arrested again in July for inciting violence after attending a Black Lives Matter protest in London and posting about the movement on Instagram.
+Digga D was arrested again in July for inciting violence after attending a Black Lives Matter protest in London and posting about the movement on Instagram.
 Right after being released from his previous arrest, rumours circulated that police had taken the rapper back into custody, which was later confirmed.
 "Again they are on me", the rapper is heard saying in a video as he is being cuffed.
 "For what?
 No reason."
 He has since been released, still under conditions of his CBO.
 Asked in an interview with The Face if he was treated unfairly, he replied: "Oh, of course, 100 per cent, They didn't ban me from music [at first], only as it started hitting millions and [they] saw me prospering from it."

-In November 2021, it was claimed on social media that Digga D was arrested for stabbing a man in Dubai.
-He responded to these allegations by saying in an Instagram post, "In [the] future, before you start adding your 2 pence, wait to hear the full story."
-He also stated that, while he was arrested, he did not face any charges and was released soon after.